-It is difficult to estimate how many BTC a government has at any given time since one way to acquire them is through the seizure.
+- Estimating how much BTC a government has at any given time is difficult since the seizure is one way to acquire them.

 The largest source of income is due to the seizure from financial or terrorist crimes.
 We see a trend in some countries that accumulate this cryptocurrency for reserve use—a big difference from the past, where the dollar was king for this purpose.
 It is difficult to determine how much Bitcoin a country has since these figures are often not public unless they are reserves, in case they are the product of a judicial investigation.
 However, we can make some estimates based on widely known information.

 Like many others, the U.S. government owns large amounts of Bitcoins.
 However, this country has not made many comments about its status, whether they are the product of seizures, the quantities, and whether they plan to auction them.

 Most of the seized Bitcoins go along with a sealing order, which means that the parties cannot disclose their existence to the public, making it difficult to know exactly how many bitcoins the U.S. government holds.